 Issuer CAs shall use distinguished names that are composed of standard attribute types, such as those identified in RFC 5280.
 Issuer CAs shall include a unique serial number.
-Certificates are populated with the Issuer Name and Subject Distinguished Name required under section 3.1.1.
-For CABF Requirements, the Issuer CA shall restrict OU fields from containing Subscriber information that is not verified in accordance with section 3.
+Certificates are populated with the Issuer Name and Subject Distinguished Name required under section 3.1.
+In line with CABforum Requirements, the Issuer CA shallnot allow the use of the OU field for DV, OV and EV SSL/TLS certificates..
 Issuer CAs shall meet the requirements in section 7.1.4 of the Baseline Requirements for Issuer DNs.